openvinotoolkit/anomalib/docs/source/markdown/guides/how_to/data/custom_data.md

 ## Classification Dataset

-Assume that we have a dataset in which the training set contains only normal images, and the test set contains both normal and abnormal images.
-We want to train a classification model that will be able to detect the abnormal images in the test set.
+In certain use-cases, ground-truth masks for the abnormal images may not be available.
+In such cases, we could use the classification task to train a model that will be able to detect the abnormal images in the test set.

+Similar to the segmentation task, we will split the section to two tasks:

+- Classification with normal and abnormal images, and
+- Classification with only normal images.

 ### With Normal and Abnormal Images

 We could use [Folder](../../reference/data/image/folder.md) datamodule to train a model on this dataset.
 We could run the following python code to create the custom datamodule:

 :::::{dropdown} Code Syntax
 :icon: code